 Telecommuting does not change the duties, obligations, responsibilities, or terms and conditions of City employment.
 Telecommuting employees must still comply with all City policies, rules and regulations.

-Employees must perform work during standard City work hours defined below in item (2) "Work Hours".
+Employees must perform work during scheduled telecommuting hours.
 Employees may not engage in activities while telecommuting that would not be permitted at the regular worksite.